 From radio waves to electricity: how does it work?

-Researchers have been trying for years to capture energy from radio waves.
-It is not a simple procedure and can cost more energy in than out.
-As technology advances that makes use of ambient radio waves, such as Wi-Fi, GPS, Bluetooth, or cell phone networks, more radio waves are collected.
+Researchers have been trying to capture energy from radio waves for years.
+It's not a simple procedure and can cost more energy going in than going out.
+As technology that makes use of ambient radio waves, such as Wi-Fi, GPS, Bluetooth, or cell phone networks, advances, more radio waves are collected.
 There have also been advances in metamaterials (particular types of materials designed to have properties not found in natural materials).
-Together, these two factors make it entirely possible to transform radio waves into energy in a sustainable way.
+Together, these two factors make it entirely possible to turn radio waves into energy in a sustainable way.

-To generate its own antenna, the researchers of the University of South Florida they used a metamaterial that has a high absorbance of radio waves and allows a greater flow of electric current.
-This improved the energy efficiency of the antenna, a first step in converting low intensity waves into electrical energy.
-"The technology could also be adapted to provide a radio wave source that powers or charges devices in a room," he explains Clayton Fowler, a member of the team who worked on the development of the antenna.
+To generate its own antenna, the researchers of the University of South Florida they used a metamaterial that has a high absorbance of radio waves and allows a greater flow of electrical current.
+This improved the antenna's energy efficiency, a first step in converting low-intensity waves into electrical energy.
+“The technology could also be adapted to provide a radio wave source that powers or charges devices in a room,” he explains Clayton Fowler, a member of the team that worked on the development of the antenna.

-Their tests found that the antenna could collect 100 microwatts of power from radio waves with an intensity equal to that which occurs 100 meters from a cell phone tower.
-"We also placed a cell phone very close to the antenna during a phone call," he says Jiang Feng Zhou of the University of South Florida.
-"While it would be more practical to collect energy from cell phone towers, our antenna still showed the ability to capture energy."
+Their tests found that the antenna could harvest 100 microwatts of power from radio waves at an intensity equal to that experienced 100 meters from a cell phone tower.
+“We also placed a cell phone very close to the antenna during a phone call,” he says Jiang Feng Zhou from the University of South Florida.
+“Although it would be more practical to harvest energy from cell phone towers, our antenna still demonstrated the ability to capture energy.”

 Goodbye cables and energy in motion

-Researchers think the unique capability of this device could trigger a huge shift in the energy industry.
+Researchers think this device's unique capability could spark a huge change in the energy industry.

 "By eliminating wired connections and batteries, these radio wave energy antennas could help reduce costs, improve reliability and make some electrical systems more efficient," says Zhou.